FLAMEGPU/docs/flamegpu/modelspec.rst

 --------------

 The ``functionFiles`` element is not optional and must contain a single file element which defines the name of a source code file which holds the scripted agent functions.
-More details on the format of the function file are given in \Cref{ch:3}.
+More details on the format of the function file are given in :ref:`Agent Function Scripts and the Simulation API`.
 The example below shows the correct XML format for a function file named ``functions.c``.

 .. code-block:: xml